Table of Contents

 Maple Neck and Rosewood Fingerboard

-The bolt-on maple neck, paired with a rosewood fingerboard, offers a smooth playing experience.
-The neck’s profile and the fingerboard’s radius are designed to accommodate both rhythm playing and lead guitar work comfortably.
+The bolt-on maple neck and a rosewood fingerboard offer a smooth playing experience.
+The neck’s profile and the fingerboard’s radius are designed to accommodate both rhythm and lead guitar work comfortably.

 Vintage-Style Tremolo